 In some cases, the oocytes will be fertilised with donor sperm.
 This may be done if the man does not produce usable sperm cells.
 Or it may be when a woman is treated without a male partner.

 It is possible to use different types of donor semen as described in more detail below.

-Important legal aspects when using donor sperm
+Legal and other aspects of using donor sperm